valsei/java-text-menu/README.md

 # changelog
 A summary of important changes; significant updates will recieve a version increase (1.0 -> 1.1), but minor commenting or readme fixes will just be included in the next significant update.
+## v3.2
+- added a constructor for the enum selector that accepts a default option: `MenuSelection(enumClass, defaultIndex)`
+  - this causes it to immediately count as a completed element
+  - there is also a `myMenu.add(name, enumClass, defaultIndex)` shortcut version
 ## v3.1
 - flipped the `.getResult()` method's parameters to take the return type class first and element name second
 - made `.getResult()` throw an error if the given class doesn't match the given element name